NOV

 About NOV Inc.

-https://www.nov.comNOV Inc. designs, constructs, manufactures, and sells systems, components, and products for oil and gas drilling and production, and industrial and renewable energy sectors worldwide.
-The company operates through three segments: Wellbore Technologies, Completion & Production Solutions, and Rig Technologies.
+https://www.nov.comNOV Inc. is a global leader in designing, manufacturing, and marketing essential systems, components, and products for the oil and gas drilling and production industries, as well as for industrial and renewable energy sectors worldwide.
+The company's operations are divided into three core segments: Wellbore Technologies, Completion & Production Solutions, and Rig Technologies.

 Income Statement